TaranomTN/Conway-Maxwell-Poisson-Simulation/README.md

 - Visualization of results with plots and metrics
 - Comparison with standard Poisson models
 - Jupyter notebook with step-by-step explanation

+## 📬 Contact

+Created by [Taranom Torabi](mailto:taranom.torabi1377@gmail.com) — feel free to reach out with any questions or feedback!